 New review paper suggests coffee consumption is associated with a reduced risk of mortalityPrint this page

-A new review and meta-analysis1, published in Public Health Nutrition, has explored the relationship between coffee consumption and mortality from all causes.
-The review included seventeen studies of coffee consumption and total mortality, including 131,212 cases of death among the 1,054,571 participants.
+A new meta-analysis1, published in the British Journal of Nutrition, has explored the relationship between coffee consumption and the risk of mortality from all causes.
+The review included twenty studies of coffee consumption and total mortality, including 129,538 cases of deaths among the 973,904 participants.

 Recent research on coffee and mortality

-To date, the available scientific evidence indicates a potential favourable trend between moderate coffee consumption and reduced rate of mortality.
+To date, the available scientific evidence does not support an unfavourable relationship between moderate coffee consumption and mortality risk.
 For more information on the latest research on coffee and health, click here.

 This information is intended for Healthcare professional audiences.